-While the assessment is intended to be given in sequential order, the STC will receive information at training on how to move students through the Sections of the assessment.
+While some assessments are intended to be given in sequential order, the STC can locate information on how to move students through the Sections of the assessment by referencing the MCAP Administration Cheat Sheet found in Appendix G.

 For make-up testing for computer-based testing, step-by-step directions are available in the Make-Up Testing Directions for Computer-Based Testing guidance document available at https://support.mdassessments.com.
 Make-up testing days may also be used to test students who are affected by technology failures or interruptions.